betheden/hebrew-grammar/content/infinitive_absolute.rst

   And-he-walked **going and-eating**
   "He ... went on, **eating as he went**"

-Functions as a :ref:`noun`
+Functions as a :ref:`noun<noun>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is an extremely rare use of the infinitive absolute.
+This is an extremely rare use of the Infinitive Absolute.

 .. csv-table:: Example: ISA 22:13